The SBCC Career Center offers a series of events & workshops each semester for students

 |PD 191A Career Planning: A Self-Directed Approach, 1 credit.
 A self-paced, individualized career planning course which includes career assessment, career counseling and independent research.
 Course is available either through online assignments or Career Center research.|

 |PD 110 Career Planning and Decision-Making, 3 credits.
 A comprehensive approach to career and educational planning: values clarification, skills analysis, decision-making, goal setting and job search.|

 |PD 100 College Success, 3 credits.
-In this course students clarify their educational objectives and develop the skills necessary to reach them.
-Topics include time management, reading and study skills, goal-setting, career planning and communication skills.|
+Students clarify their educational objectives and develop the skills necessary to reach them.
+Course topics include time management, reading and study skills, goal-setting, career planning and communication skills.|

 |WEXP290 General Work Experience 1, 2 or 3 credits.
 These courses are supervised employment, internships or volunteer work intended to assist students in acquiring desirable work habits, attitudes and career awareness.|

 PD NC001 - Personalized Career Planning: 8 hours.
 Focuses on personal assessment of strengths, interests, values, personality and abilities.
 Effective decision making models are explored.
 Class includes results from the two career assessments (at no cost): the Myers Briggs Type Indicator and the Strong Interest Inventory.